-Sue is the Founding Director for the National Centre for Farmer Health and brings a unique blend of practical and theoretical experience in both health care and agriculture.
+Sue was the Founding Director of the National Centre for Farmer Health and brings a unique blend of practical and theoretical experience in both health care and agriculture.
 She is passionate about regional communities and the ability to make a difference to farmers’ lives through innovative service delivery, research translation and education and training.
-As the course leader for Australia’s only Graduate Certificate in Agricultural Health and Medicine she has witnessed the progress that relevant and targeted education to improve farmer health, wellbeing and safety can make.
 A Chief Investigator on numerous research grants and a graduate of the Australian Rural Leadership program, Sue has presented and published nationally and internationally.

-Jacquie is Lecturer and Researcher in Rural Health for Deakin University School of Medicine.
+Jacquie is a Senior Lecturer and Researcher in Rural Health for Deakin University School of Medicine.
 She lectures and chairs the units HMF701 Agricultural Health and Medicine and HMF702 Healthy and Sustainable Agricultural Communities.
-She has completed a Graduate Certificate in Higher Education and is involved in development of curriculum and assessment within the Graduate Certificate of Agricultural Health and Medicine.
+She has completed a Graduate Certificate in Higher Education and is the Course Director of the Graduate Certificate of Agricultural Health and Medicine.
 She has multidisciplinary scientific and industry expertise, in particular, translational research within human population health, occupational health and safety, agrichemical exposure and culture/behaviour change.
-She is a member to both the Victorian Farmsafe Australia committee and the recently formed Agriculture Safety Reference Group established by WorkSafe Victoria.
+She contributes as a member of a number of advisory committees in the areas of Climate adaptation and farm occupational safety, including the Agriculture Safety Reference Group established by WorkSafe Victoria.

 Dr Richard Lunz is a South African trained doctor with experience in science/research/education and postgraduate degrees in Primary Care/Public Health/Occ Med/Aviation/Safety and risk joins NCFH for a return role after initial work with AgriSafe for a project support position.